dvigne/parallel-vm/README.md

 ```

 ### Configuring the box
-Once you have cloned the box there will be a `Vagrantfile` for configuring the virtual machine and an init script responsible for creating the directory structure required for an additional **optional** shared folder between the host and the guest operating system.
-The new shared folder will be available under `~/Documents/Code`.
+Once you have cloned the box there will be a `Vagrantfile` for configuring the virtual machine and an `init` script responsible for creating the directory structure required for shared folders between your host computer and the virtual machine.

 First download the box:
 ```